progit/progit/de/02-git-basics/01-chapter2.markdown

 To be able to collaborate on any Git project, you need to know how to manage your remote repositories.
 Remote repositories are versions of your project that are hosted on the Internet or network somewhere.
 You can have several of them, each of which generally is either read-only or read/write for you.
 Collaborating with others involves managing these remote repositories and pushing and pulling data to and from them when you need to share work.
 Managing remote repositories includes knowing how to add remote repositories, remove remotes that are no longer valid, manage various remote branches and define them as being tracked or not, and more.
 In this section, we’ll cover these remote-management skills.

 Um mit anderen via Git zusammenarbeiten zu können, musst du wissen, wie du auf externe (engl. "remote") Repositorys zugreifen kannst.
-Externe Repositorys sind Versionen deines Projektes, die im Internet oder irgendwo in einem anderen Netzwerk gespeichert sind.
+Remote Repositorys sind Versionen deines Projektes, die im Internet oder irgendwo in einem anderen Netzwerk gespeichert sind.
 Du kannst mehrere solcher Repositorys haben und du kannst jedes davon entweder nur lesen oder lesen und schreiben.
 Mit anderen via Git zusammenzuarbeiten impliziert, solche Repositorys zu verwalten und Daten aus ihnen herunter- oder heraufzuladen, um deine Arbeit für andere verfügbar zu machen.
-Um externe Repositorys zu verwalten, muss man wissen, wie man sie anlegt und wieder entfernt, wenn sie nicht mehr verwendet werden, wie man externe Branches verwalten und nachverfolgen kann, und mehr.
+Um Remote Repositorys zu verwalten, muss man wissen, wie man sie anlegt und wieder entfernt, wenn sie nicht mehr verwendet werden, wie man externe Branches verwalten und nachverfolgen kann, und mehr.
 In diesem Kapitel werden wir auf diese Aufgaben eingehen.

 ### Showing Your Remotes ###

-### Externe Repositorys anzeigen ###
+### Remote Repositorys anzeigen ###

 To see which remote servers you have configured, you can run the `git remote` command.
 It lists the shortnames of each remote handle you’ve specified.
 If you’ve cloned your repository, you should at least see *origin* — that is the default name Git gives to the server you cloned from:

-Der `git remote` Befehl zeigt dir an, welche externen Server du für dein Projekt lokal konfiguriert hast, und listet die Kurzbezeichnungen für jedes externe Repository auf.
-Wenn du ein Repository geklont hast, solltest du mindestens `origin` sehen - welches der Standardname ist, den Git für denjenigen Server vergibt, von dem Du klonst:
+Der `git remote` Befehl zeigt dir an, welche externen Server du für dein Projekt lokal konfiguriert hast, und listet die Kurzbezeichnungen für jedes Remote Repository auf.
+Wenn du ein Repository geklont hast, solltest du mindestens `origin` sehen - welches der Standardname ist, den Git für denjenigen Server vergibt, von dem Du geklont hast:

 	$ git clone git://github.com/schacon/ticgit.git
 	Initialized empty Git repository in /private/tmp/ticgit/.git/